jodihadden/TactViz/README.md

 be used to produce biomolecular images that can be printed as tactile graphics with swell-form machines (e.g., Pictures In A Flash).
 We hope TactViz promotes inclusion of students and researchers who are blind or visually impaired in computational structural biology, biochemistry, and biophysics.
+Currently, only protein visualization is supported.

 Citation
 --------